Right of self-defense

-The right of self-defense is the right for people as individuals to commit a crime, violent or non-violent, for the purpose of defending their own life (self-defense) and property, or to defend the lives of others, in certain circumstances.
-For example, while reckless driving is usually against the law, it can be justified if it was done to avoid a collision.
-The right, when it applies to the defense of another, is also called alter ego defense, defense of others, defense of a third person.
-Nations and states also have a right to self-defense in relation to their existence and independence.
+In certain circumstances, the right of self-defense permits people to commit what would otherwise be a wrong for the purposes of self-defense, which may include defending one's life, property, and bodily integrity, or the defense of others.
+The right, when it applies to the defense of another, is also called alter ego defense, defense of others, or defense of a third person.
+In international law, states also have an analogous right to self-defense in relation to their existence and independence.